-Background Literature
+Background literature

-Serendipitously, the literature reflecting midwifery students' experiences originates largely in Ireland, where many students participating in the Weekend Workshop were studying.
+Serendipitously, the literature reflecting midwifery students' experiences originates largely in Ireland, where many students participating in the weekend workshop were studying.
 This Irish orientation serves to inform the background literature.

-Midwifery Education in Ireland
+Midwifery education in Ireland

 In the Republic of Ireland, entry to midwifery has changed.
 There is still a post-qualifying 18 month programme for registered general nurses.
-However, following a government-funded pilot project (Carroll and Begley 2003), a four year honours pre-registration midwifery degree programme began in 2006.
+However, following a government-funded pilot project (Carroll & Begley 2003), a four year honours pre-registration midwifery degree programme began in 2006.
 Births in Ireland have increased by 39% between 1999 and 2008 and are predicted to rise further (DOHC 2009; KPMG 2008).
-Therefore the clinical environment where midwifery students learn is extremely busy.
-It is currently under-resourced.
-In the three major Dublin teaching hospitals, care is delivered in aging hospital facilities and require an additional 221 midwives to reach staffing levels that would achieve 70% of the recognised UK standard (KPMG 2008:45).
+Therefore the clinical environment where midwifery students learn is extremely busy and it is currently under-resourced.
+In the three major Dublin teaching hospitals, care is delivered in aging hospital facilities and an additional 221 midwives are required to reach staffing levels that would achieve 70% of the recognised UK standard (KPMG 2008:45).